sustech-topology/TopCap/TopCap/README.md

 # TopCap: topological features for machine learning

-The code for the snapshot results in Fig. 2 of the varied shapes of vowels, voiced consonants, and voiceless consonants can be found in [`snapshot.ipynb`](TopCap/snapshot.ipynb) (cf. the primary experiments below).
+[`snapshot.ipynb`](snapshot.ipynb) produces the snapshot results in Fig. 2 of the varied shapes of vowels, voiced consonants, and voiceless consonants (cf. the primary experiments below).

 ## Primary experiments